JeremyRand/namecoin.org/download/betas/index.md

 ## tlsrestrict_nss_tool

-This tool applies a name constraint exclusion to an NSS sqlite database for all CKBI (built-in) TLS trust anchors, without those trust anchors' consent.
+`tlsrestrict_nss_tool` applies a name constraint exclusion to an NSS sqlite database for all CKBI (built-in) TLS trust anchors, without those trust anchors' consent.
 The intended use case is to disallow public CA's from issuing certificates for TLD's with unique regulatory or policy requirements, such as:

 * The `.bit` TLD used by Namecoin.
 * A TLD controlled by your corporate intranet.